rsdoiel/rsdoiel.github.io/blog/2019/07/28/freedos-to-oberon-system-3.md

 the disc then create disk2, disk3, etc. In each the empty disc image files places the files from the table above.
 These image files can then be opened on your host operating system and files copied to them.
-It's a tedious process but this gives you something the Oberon Sytem can read and install from.
+It's a tedious process but this gives you something the Oberon System can read and install from.
 Originally I just put all the files into an ISO CD ROM image but I could not figure out how to mount that from this version of Oberon.
 Now when you start up your Oberon V3 virtual machine